Aliases for PRPF19 Gene

 PSO4 is the human homolog of yeast Pso4, a gene essential for cell survival and DNA repair (Beck et al., 2008 [PubMed 18263876]).[supplied by OMIM, Sep 2008]

 GeneCards Summary for PRPF19 Gene

 PRPF19 (Pre-MRNA Processing Factor 19) is a Protein Coding gene.
-Diseases associated with PRPF19 include poikiloderma with neutropenia.
-Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
-GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
-An important paralog of this gene is PRPF4.
+Diseases associated with PRPF19 include Retinitis Pigmentosa 19 and Poikiloderma With Neutropenia.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Ubiquitin mediated proteolysis.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
+An important paralog of this gene is WDR36.

 UniProtKB/Swiss-Prot Summary for PRPF19 Gene